notacoderr/BloodVault2/node-app/README.md

   MongoDB is available.
 - Nodemailer defaults to a stream transport when SMTP credentials are not set, making local development frictionless.

+## Deploying to Railway

+See `../railway.md` for detailed hosting instructions, environment variables and migration tips tailored to Railway's managed infrastructure.